mntnr/dashboard/README.md

 > Maintainer GitHub Dashboard

-This is a status board for repositorities within a GitHub organization.
+This is a status board for repositories within a GitHub organization.
 It displays build health, and other measures that we care about internally.

 Hosted on IPFS!